capbash/digio/README.md

 ```
 =============================
- dog v0.10 A Bash Implementation
+ dio v0.10 A Bash Implementation
  Of the Digital Ocean API

  More information about the API at